-The Family Violence Scheme is a new, customised scheme to support people affected by family violence within the fines system.
+The Family Violence Scheme is a specialised scheme to support people affected by family violence within the fines system.

-The scheme allows people to apply to have their infringement fines withdrawn if their experience of family violence contributed to the offence or it is not safe for them to nominate the responsible person.
+The scheme allows people to apply to Fines Victoria(external link) to have their infringement fines withdrawn if family violence substantially contributed to the offence or it is not safe for them to name the responsible person.

 To access the Family Violence Scheme, a person must:

-- 1. have been issued an infringement notice for an offence that is included in the Family Violence Scheme*, and
+- have been issued an infringement notice for an offence*, and

-- 2. demonstrate that they are a victim of family violence and:
+- show they were a victim survivor of family violence, and

-- the family violence substantially contributed to their behaviour, or
+- show that the family violence substantially contributed to the person:

 A person will need to provide evidence to support their application.
-See the Family Violence Scheme FAQ for information on the type of evidence required.
+See the Family Violence Scheme FAQs for information on the type of evidence required.

 To help decide if the Family Violence Scheme is a suitable option, a person may wish to seek legal advice, by contacting a local community legal centre via the Federation of Community Legal Centres (external link) or Victoria Legal Aid (external link)